rethinkdb/www/_posts/2016-05-17-horizon-release.md

 You can visit Horizon's documentation to learn more about the client library API.
-We're working on a number of improvements that will increase the power and expressiveness of the query language, like a feature that will let you combine multiple queries to [model relations][].
+We're working on a number of improvements that will increase the power and expressiveness of the query language, like a feature that will let you [combine multiple queries][model relations] to model relations.

 # Integrating Horizon with the JavaScript ecosystem